Attention Deficit Hyperactivity Disorder (ADHD)

 Key Executive Functions

-A man with ADHD symptoms looks stressed while studying.
-There are crushed papers and a notebook on the table.
+A woman with ADHD symptoms looks stressed while studying.
+There is a laptop and several books on the table.

 ADHD Causes and Risk Factors